Estimates for short character sums evaluated at homogeneous polynomials

-Thus the main achievement of Theorem \ref{thm:main} is attaining the Burgess threshold of $p^{1/4+\kappa}$ for a greater class of homogeneous polynomials of arbitrary degree and in arbitrarily many variables.
+Thus, the main achievement of Theorem \ref{thm:main} is attaining the Burgess threshold of $p^{1/4+\kappa}$ for a greater class of homogeneous polynomials of arbitrary degree and in arbitrarily many variables.

 For every form to which Theorem \ref{thm:main} applies, we improve the result of \cite{PX20} by widening the range of $H_i$ for which we achieve nontrivial bounds.
-Furthermore, Theorem 1.1 enlarges the class of polynomials considered in \cite{BC10} by removing the restriction that forms must split over $\bF_p$, while strengthening their result to apply to boxes with independent ranges $H_1,...,H_n$.
+Furthermore, Theorem 1.1 enlarges the class of polynomials considered in \cite{BC10} by removing the restriction that forms must split over $\bF_p$, while strengthening their result (which required $H_i=H)$ to apply to boxes with independent ranges $H_1,...,H_n$ (by reducing this to a case where $H_i\approx H$).
 We additionally recover the result of \cite{Cha09} when $n=2$, for both the irreducible and reducible cases, and the result of \cite{Bur63} (up to a factor of $p^\varepsilon$) for prime moduli when $n=1$.
 (We note that for the rest of the paper, the words ``character sum'' implicitly means \textit{multiplicative} character sum.)